Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### issueBounty()
 Issues the bounty and instantiates state variables, initializing it in the draft stage.
 The bounty deadline must be after the time of issuance (contract deployment), and none of the milestones can pay out 0 tokens.
+The `data` field represents the IPFS hash for a JSON object, whose schema can be found at [the schema](./standardSchema.md).
 ```
 function issueBounty(
     address _issuer,